Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Hydrodynamic response to initial ellipticity

-In Fig.~\ref{k2}, the contour plot of $k_2(n_\tot,r_\rms)$ for pions $m\simeq136\;$MeV is depicted for $0.3<p_T<3\,\text{GeV/c}$.
-Here, we have fixed $\tau_\hyd=0.9\,\text{fm/c}$, $\epsilon_\fo=0.18\;\text{GeV/fm}^3$, and $C_0=13$.
-The latter is chosen close to the plateau in s95p-v1 \cite{Huovinen:2009yb} at temperatures above critical point where the most of the evolution period is in this range.
+In Fig.~\ref{k2}, the contour plot of $k_2(n_\tot,r_\rms)$ for pions $m\approx136\;$MeV is depicted for $0.3<p_T<3\,\text{GeV/c}$.
+Here, I have fixed $\tau_\hyd=0.9\,\text{fm/c}$, $\epsilon_\fo=0.18\;\text{GeV/fm}^3$, and $C_0=13$.
+The latter is chosen close to the plateau in s95p-v1 \cite{Huovinen:2009yb} at temperatures above the critical point where most of the evolution period is in this range.
 The functions $n_\crit(r_\rms)$ and $N_\crit(r_\rms)$ are also shown with thick black curves.
-What we see from the figure is that the system is hydrodynamized in the range $n_\tot>n_\crit(r_\rms)$.
-Moreover, in the valid domain of hydrodynamics there are two different regions, the \textit{in-plane response} region where particles are mostly emitted along the minor axis of the initial elliptic shape (blue contours) and \textit{out-of-plane response} regions where most of the particles are emitted along major axis (red contours).
-As we will discuss later, the signature of in-plane/out-of-plane transition is traceable in multiparticle correlations in p--p collisions.
+What one sees from the figure is that the system is hydrodynamized in the range $n_\tot>n_\crit(r_\rms)$.
+Moreover, in the valid domain of hydrodynamics, there are two different regions: the \textit{in-plane response} region where particles are mostly emitted along the minor axis of the initial elliptic shape (blue contours) and the \textit{out-of-plane response} regions where most of the particles are emitted along the major axis (red contours).
+As it will be discussed later, the signature of in-plane/out-of-plane transition is traceable in multiparticle correlations in p--p collisions.

-Due to the idealizations we have made, one might be doubtful about the applicability of our hydrodynamic model in explaining the experimental data.
-To show that GubsHyd is accurate enough for the purpose we pursue in this paper, we compare a causal hydrodynamic simulation, iEBE-VISHNU \cite{Shen:2014vra} with GubsHyd.
-Since we are interested in quantities which are averaged over ensemble of events, we show that all the corrections can be encapsulated in a generic constant $\chi$, \bea v_2=\chi\, k_2(\epsilon_\tot,r_\rms)\,\epsilon_2. \eea We will see that $\chi$ can be absorbed into the ellipticity fluctuation width, a free parameter in our model, and has no impact on the predictions we are pursuing in the present paper.
+Due to the idealizations that have been made, one might be doubtful about the applicability of the presented hydrodynamic model in explaining the experimental data.
+To show that {\tt GubsHyd} is accurate enough for the purpose I pursue in this paper, I compare a causal hydrodynamic simulation, {\tt iEBE-VISHNU} ({\tt MC-Glauber}+{\tt VISH2+1}) \cite{Shen:2014vra} with {\tt GubsHyd}.
+Since the interested quantities are those which are averaged over an ensemble of events, I show that all the corrections can be encapsulated in a generic constant $\chi$, \bea v_2=\chi\, k_2(\epsilon_\tot,r_\rms)\,\epsilon_2. \eea It will be shown that $\chi$ can be absorbed into the ellipticity fluctuation width, a free parameter in the model, and has no impact on the predictions in the present paper.